ska-telescope/ska-mid-dish-manager/docs/src/user_guide/aggregation_rules/health_state.rst

 Health State Aggregation Rules
 ==============================

-The Dish Manager derives the aggregated health state from the health states reported by the DS, SPF and SPFRx devices.
+The Dish Manager derives the aggregated health state from the health states and connection states reported by the DS, SPF and SPFRx devices.

 .. note::